designforliterature/web/README.md

 communicate via HTTP or through the Queue Service

 #### Client
 This is an HTML5/CSS3/JS/ANGULARJS client for browsers.
-As much processing as possible is delegated to it.

 #### Web Server
-This is a NODEJS/EXPRESS service.
+A NODEJS/EXPRESS service.
 It handles basic client processing (templates, data translation, user authentication, etc.)

 #### Exchange Service
-Services requests by external APIs and parties, permitting the APIs among the DFL services to develop independently of existing "standards."
+Services requests by external APIs and parties, permitting the APIs among the DFL services to develop independently of other standards.

 #### Queue Service
-This is a persistent, distributed queue (probably Kafka) through which various services delegate work.
+A persistent, distributed queue (probably Kafka) through which various services delegate work.

 #### Search Service
-This will probably be a SOLR/Lucene service.
-The service will handle indexing and search for catalogs and for content.
+A search and indexing  service for catalogs and for content.
 It picks up requests either through HTTP or from the Queue Service.
+Though in the reference model this is currently implemented via MongoDB Text Search, this will probably be a SOLR/Lucene service.

 #### Content Service
-This service stores and retrieves catalog metadata or content.
-It picks up requests from the Queue Service and HTTP.
+Stores and retrieves catalog metadata or content.

 #### Lemma Service
-Handles storage and provision of lexicon look-ups by clients.
+Handles storage and provision of lexicon look-ups by clients for various Indoeuropean languages.

 #### Exchange Service
 Provides RDF and other APIs conforming to external parties